Install and configure the Master Plugin¶

 Generate the master configuration settings.

-If you want to preserve your settings when upgrading your installation, make a backup of your existing master plugin configuration file before running this step.
+If you want to preserve your settings when upgrading your installation, make a backup of your existing Master Plugin configuration file before running this step.
 Then copy relevant settings from your existing configuration to the newly generated file.

 sudo sseapi-config --all > /etc/salt/master.d/raas.conf

 If running this command causes an error, it might be related to the method you used when initially installing Salt.
-If you installed Salt through the all-in-one installer, your SaltStack Enterprise installation likely includes an offline packager, called the Salt Crystal, that requires special upgrade instructions.
+If you installed Salt through the all-in-one installer, your SaltStack Config installation likely includes an offline packager, called the Salt Crystal, that requires special upgrade instructions.
 For more information, see Troubleshooting.

 Edit the generated